LittleBubek/Stock-Exchange/README.md

 To clone and run this application, you'll need JDK installed on your computer.
 To view the chosen cryptocurrency rate:
 * Choose the time period using calendars: start date and end date
-* Enter the name of the chosen cryptocurrency (eg. BTC)
+* Enter the name of the chosen cryptocurrency (e.g. BTC)
 * Click on "Calculate" button

 To see the expected rate of the cryptocurrency for the next four weeks:
-* Enter the name of the chosen cryptocurrency (eg. BTC)
+* Enter the name of the chosen cryptocurrency (e.g. BTC)
 * Click on "Show" button
 ## Technologies
 * Java 15